-To quantify activeness, Cremers and Petajisto (2009) introduce active share, which captures the degree to which a fund's portfolio weights deviate from those of its benchmark, and find that U.S. equity mutual funds with higher active share have higher risk-adjusted performance.
-Subsequent work confirms the value of active share as a return predictor in domestic markets: U.S. taxable bond funds (Choi, Cremers, and Riley (2023)), U.S. equity separate accounts (Cremers, Fulkerson, and Riley (2022)), and for equity funds from around the world (Cremers, Ferreria, Matos, and Starks (2016)).
+There is an ongoing debate in the literature on whether the degree of active portfolio management predicts superior performance.
+To quantify activeness, Cremers and Petajisto (2009) introduce active share, which captures the extent to which a fund's portfolio weights deviate from those of its benchmark.
+They find that the most active U.S. equity mutual funds outperformed over the 1980-2003 period.
+Subsequent work confirms the value of active share as a return predictor in U.S. taxable bond funds (Choi, Cremers, and Riley (2023)) and in U.S. equity separate accounts (Cremers, Fulkerson, and Riley (2022)).
+However, other studies on U.S. equity funds cast doubt on the predictive ability of active share in unconditional tests.
+Frazzini, Friedman, and Pomorski (2016) and Lan, Moneta and Wermers (2023) show that active share loses its significance in tests that control for investment style, while Jones and Mo (2021) document a marked decline in return predictability since the early 2000s.
+Yet, active share remains a strong return predictor in domestic equity funds from around the world (Cremers, Ferreria, Matos, and Starks (2016)).
+How can we reconcile these differences between U.S. and international markets?